benjum/idre-version-control-with-git/README.md

 This repository is maintained by Ben Winjum for use in UCLA IDRE's introductory training class on Version Control with Git.

+## Slides

+* The slides are available in the file "Version Control with Git.pdf"

 ## Interacting with a JupyterHub environment for class

 * UCLA participants (multi-factor authentication required):